FabriFalasca/py-dMaps/README.md

 Output of domains identification and network inference for COBEv2 reanalysis.
 Global sea surface temperature (SST) from January 1980 to December 2015.
 Temporal resolution: 1 month.
 Number of grid points: 180x60 (2 by 2 degree with no High lats).

-It took 4843.15 seconds to complete the run.
+It took 4843.15 seconds to complete the run (domain identification + network inference).

 Note:
 - For the COBEv2 dataset, the "true" number of grid points is almost 1/2 of 180x60 as we are focusing on SST and the land is masked.